 The AF may additionally include the Indication of Enabling EAS IP Replacement, Source and Target EAS IP address(es) and Port number(s) in the Nnef_TrafficInfluence_Create/Update request.
 Based on the Source EAS IP address(es) and Port number(s), the SMF knows which service flow(s) is(are) subject to EAS IP Replacement.

-Using Early/Late Notification procedure, the AF sends an/a early/late notification response to the SMF when EAS relocation is completed.
+Using Early/Late Notification procedure, the SMF may notify the AF about the capability of supporting EAS IP replacement in 5GC, the AF sends an/a early/late notification response to the SMF when EAS relocation is completed.
 The SMF sends the "Outer Header Creation" and "Outer Header Removal" FARs to (target) Local PSA UPF and (target) Local PSA UPF starts the EAS IP address replacement as described in clause 6.3.3.1.

 For load balancing purpose, the AF may move some UE(s) from the old Target EAS to the New Target EAS in the same local DN identified by the DNAI.
 For the abnormal condition of EAS, the AF may move all the UEs being served by the source EAS to a target EAS in the same local DN.
 For those purposes, the AF needs to include the Indication of Enabling EAS IP Replacement, List of UEs, the source/old Target EAS IP address and port number for the impacted DNAI, the (new) Target EAS IP address and port number for the impacted DNAI in the Nnef_TrafficInfluence_Create/Update request.